lfmramos/app-goodneighbours/README.md

 ## Our Vision

 We want to build an intergenerational support network where every senior can find the help they need quickly, safely and in affordable conditions.
-Our vision is to eliminate the isolation and difficulties faced by the elderly in everyday tasks, while cultivating values of empathy and collaboration in people with time on their hands.
+Our vision is to eliminate the isolation and difficulties faced by the elderly in everyday tasks while cultivating values of empathy and collaboration in people with time on their hands.
 Our ultimate goal is for our seniors to feel supported and respected.

 ## How it works